 This building operated until the late 1980s, when budget cuts and the Reagan plan to sunset mental health facilities kicked in.
 The Ohio Historical Society tried to get it listed as a historic site, but failed, and in the 1990s, the building was torn down and replaced with an ugly glass and concrete monster that serves as the headquarters for the Ohio Department of Transportation.
 However, the four hospital cemeteries are still on the grounds.

 And here’s were we get spooky.
 You remember that the original hospital buried patients in unmarked graves?
 That location was several miles from this one.
 How many of those patients, whose records went up in smoke in 1868, were moved to the new hospital graveyards?
 Further, there are stones at the current graveyards arranged in a circle around a stone commemorating the original hospital, with dates prior to 1877 when the second facility opened – were the bodies really moved?
 Or is it simply the headstones?
 Nevermind that many of the graves have unmarked stones or stone marked “SPECIMEN”.
 There’s no record I could find of any of the graves being moved here.
-So is it a wonder there are reports of hauntings in the area of the old asylum, or the new-old asylum?
+So is it a wonder there are reports of hauntings in the area of the old asylum?